If feeling at ease with change is the destination, here is a journey planner

 There’s also Bridges’ Transition Model created by change consultant William Bridges and shared in his book “Managing Transitions” (1991).
 In it he identifies three phases that people must go through to accept a new normal: ending, neutral zone, new beginning.

-However, no matter which one is examined it is clear that it is not really “change” that is being plotted but adaptation.
+No matter which one is examined it is clear that it is not really “change” that is being plotted but our adaptation to it.
 In other words, how people experience and react to change, emotionally and psychologically.

 Returning to the journey theme it could be said to reach our destination of being comfortable with change, let’s call it the Point of Ease, there are certain places to be passed through.

-All of the models outlined describe the process as u-shaped with a lower point somewhere in the middle where morale, mood and performance are likely to reduce.
+All of the models outlined describe a u-shaped process with a lower point somewhere in the middle where morale, mood and performance are likely to reduce.
 Yet this bend in the road is literally the turning point; it’s where the old way is let go and where adaptation to the new begins.

 Based on the four models presented above, here is a route to the Point of Ease.